 The Annual Parish Assembly was held on 5 April 2022.
 The Chair of the Council gave his report on the Council’s activities during the last year and can be read here:

 The Solitary Soldier silhouette has now been placed permanently on the traffic island at Mill Lane.
 The village gardening club is now looking to enhance the silhouette with some suitable planting.
 A replacement ‘Lest We Forget’ sign has installed.
 A poppy wreath will be placed by the soldier for Remembrance Day.

 Playing Field and Village Green

 PLAY AREA – Consideration has been given to issues flagged up by a recent ROSPA inspection report.
-Some rubbing down and repainting of equipment will be undertaken later in July.
+Councillors have carried out some rust proofing and repainting of equipment and this will be completed soon.

 PLAYING FIELD TREES – Following the cutting down of four oak trees due to subsidence claims, the Parish Council has arranged for replacement trees to be planted.
 A total of ten trees have been sponsored by people in the village which were planted in April.
 A watering rota has been set up.
 The plaques for each tree will be put in place at a ceremony during the Queen’s Platinum Jubilee celebrations.